albrechtjonas/Java-Game-Snake/README.md

 3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter

-4. And the game should be ready to go
+4. And the game sho4uld be ready to go

 ## Command Center2
 1